 Virginia Tech to hold 'Lights out!/Power down!' event June 23

-- turning off lights in offices, common areas, and hallways;
+- turning off office, common areas, and hallway lights;

 - turning off personal computers and peripherals not in use;

-- turning off shared electronics (televisions, projectors, copiers, printers, fax machines, etc.) not in use;
+- turning off shared electronics (televisions, projectors, copiers, printers, fax machines, etc.) when not in use;

-- unplugging appliances (coffee makers, refrigerators, washers/dryers, cooking equipment, etc.) not in use; and
+- unplugging appliances (coffee makers, refrigerators, washers/dryers, cooking equipment, etc.) whn not in use; and

 - turning off laboratory equipment not in use.

-Campus electric power consumption will be closely monitored before, during, and after “Lights Out!/Power Down!” to determine the impact of campus participation.
+Campus electric power consumption will be closely monitored by both Facilities Services personnel and EnergyConnect before, during, and after “Lights Out! / Power Down!” to determine the impact of campus participation.